apache/oozie/docs/src/site/markdown/DG_ActionAuthentication.md

 to obtain a delegation token; though properties can be overwritten here if desired.

 Hive2Credentials requires these two properties:
    1. `hive2.server.principal`
    1. `hive2.jdbc.url`

+FileSystemCredentials requires the following property:

+   1. `filesystem.path` - Cloud storage bucket or namenode path, where the action will need access rights in runtime.

 [::Go back to Oozie Documentation Index::](index.html)